openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - If udpating CR succeeds, update in-memory data structures of istgt
 - If updating CR fails, retry after some time

-Testcases:
-- Start old replica and make sure it doesn't connect

 #### LLDNotes
 - Control plane should never create more than initially configured RF number of CVRs with quorum ‘on’.